nightscout/trio-docs/docs/EN/operate/troubleshoot.md

 ## Rebound Lows

-:::{note}
+:::{admonition} Tips
+:class: tip
  - Treating lows with fast carbs can give a fast BG rise
  - Under certain circumstances, Open-iAPS might react to the fast BG rise by giving insulin, leading to another low
 :::

 To avoid a second low, you can instruct Open-iAPS not to give any SMBs for a while after a low, giving your BG time to stabilize.
-Set up a [Temporary Target](./temptarget.md) preset that is a bit higher than your usual target (e.g., 7,5 mmol/L | 136 mg/dl).
+Set up a [Temporary Target](./temptarget.md) preset that is a bit higher than your usual target (e.g., 136 mg/dl /  7.5 mmol/L).
 Ensure that [Allow SMB With High Temptarget](../settings/configuration/preferences/smbsettings.md) is disabled.
 Make the temporary target last for a while (e.g., 30-45 min).

 :::{warning}
  - **Setting a temporary target is not the same as disconnecting the pump.** Open-iAPS will still be able to give you insulin during the temporary target, but only by adjusting basal rates, resulting in a less aggressive treatment.